 Remember that your body’s need for water can grow when you ingest protein, so without water, you may need to re-evaluation trapping and instead seek out water.

 The Largest Deserts by Area

 If you are in a desert, you may be looking for a way out.
 The size and type of desert can affect your chances here.
 The largest deserts in the world aren’t what you would typically think of with the word ‘desert’.
 Here are the 10 largest deserts by area:

 - Arabian Desert (900,000 square miles)

 - Syrian Desert (200,000 square miles)

 - Great Basin (190,000 square miles)

-As you can see, there is plenty of room in this great wide world that is taken up by desert.
-The Arctic and Antarctic may be surprising on the list, since they are deserts of polar ice and tundra.
+As you can see, there is plenty of room in this great wide world that is taken up by a desert.
+The Arctic and Antarctic may be surprising on the list since they are deserts of polar ice and tundra.